agmonr/raspberrypi_digital_frame/readme.md

 * Will also download some sample images.

 ## Services
-* They are 2 services: backend for configure and contolling the frame, and a frame which display the images and control the screen.
+* They are 2 main services: backend for configure and contolling the frame, and a frame which display the images and control the screen.